-If you find that you're not able to source the skills needed locally, the amount of workers you need locally, or that too much time, training and money is spent on unskilled and unreliable labor from your local area, then an alternative workforce solution, such as MADI's contingent staffing, is a service option worth exploring.
+If you find that you're not able to source the skills needed locally, the number of workers you need locally, or that too much time, training, and money are spent on unskilled and unreliable labor from your local area, then an alternative workforce solution, such as MADI's contingent staffing, is a service option worth exploring.

 As you will see in the following chart, the Temp Staffing Agency and Contingent Staffing Services have different strengths and are useful in different situations:

-Ensuring there is a sufficient amount of skilled labor to maintain operations is critical to business continuity and success in today's economy.
+Ensuring there is a sufficient amount of manufacturing labor to maintain operations is critical to business continuity and success in today's economy.

-For industries that often require temporary help especially with hard-to-fill roles, it's even more crucial to that they have contingent staffing tools to access and deploy skilled short-term workers where and when needed.
+For industries that often require temporary help, especially with hard-to-fill roles, it's even more crucial that they have contingent staffing tools to access and deploy skilled temporary workers when needed.